 Head Track & Field Coach

-2013 will be Coach Snelling's eighth season as Head Coach.
-In seven years as Head Coach, the program has won 8 Conference Championships (6 Men and 2 Women) and produced 6 State Champions (Oscar Uribe in the 1500 in 2006, Alfred Perkins in the Triple Jump in 2007, Sarah Nichols in the Heptathlon in 2009/2010 and Teivaskie Lewin in the 110 Hurdles.
+2015 will be Coach Snelling's tenth season as Head Coach.
+In nine years as Head Coach, the program has won 9 Conference Championships (6 Men and 3 Women) and produced 6 State Champions (Oscar Uribe in the 1500 in 2006, Alfred Perkins in the Triple Jump in 2007, Sarah Nichols in the Heptathlon in 2009/2010 and Teivaskie Lewin in the 110 Hurdles.
 Sarah also won the Javelin in 2010).
 Butte has also had 22 All-Americans during this time.
 He will work with the sprints, jumps and relays.
 Snelling returned to Butte College after spending 2004 and 2005 as a graduate assistant football coach at Arizona State University.
 He previously coached the wide receivers for the Roadrunners in 2003.
 He also returns to his alma mater where he played tight end during the 1997-98 seasons.
 He brings his experience as a former Roadrunner, Division 1 student-athlete and professional.
 Snelling also serves as the Offensive Coordinator for the football team and teaches in the Physical Education Department / Fire Academy as well.
 In 2008, the football team earned their first State Championship and ended ranked #1 in the country.
-Robby and his wife Jessica have three children, Adrianna, Bryson and Tyler.

-Aaron is beginning his fourteenth season with the Butte College Track and Field program in 2013.
+Aaron is beginning his sixteenth season with the Butte College Track and Field program in 2015.
 He has established himself as one of the top JC track coaches in the state.
 Before coming to Butte, he coached the sprinters and hurdlers at highly successful Nevada Union High School.
 Since Aaron has been with the Roadrunners, the program has enjoyed a tremendous amount of team and individual success.
-He has played an integral role in winning the Men’s Golden Valley Conference Championship 11 of the last 12 years (6 in a row) and the Women’s Championship 2 of the last 6 years.
+He has played an integral role in winning the Men’s Golden Valley Conference Championship 12 of the last 14 years and the Women’s Championship 4 of the last 8 years.
 In addition to this, on the men’s side, he has helped produce many of the school’s top marks in the sprints, jumps, relays and hurdles.
 He has coached the school record holders in the 100, 200, 400, 110 Hurdles, 4x400 and Triple Jump.
 On the women’s side, he has also done a tremendous job.
-He has coached the school record holders in the 4 x 100, Heptathlon and Javelin.
+He has coached the school record holders in the 400, 4 x 100, Heptathlon and Javelin.
 Aaron was also selected to participate in the “Emerging Elite Track and Field Coaches” Clinic in 2009 at the US Olympic Training Center.
 He competed in track and field at Chico State University in the 200m and 400m and in football at Sierra College.
-Aaron and his wife, Tara, have two daughters, Abby and Anja, and one son, Kasen, and reside in Paradise.

-Tristan has been coaching with the Butte Track program and has focused his efforts primarily on our Hurdlers.
-He is currently working on a Bachelor’s in Alternative Health and is also completing his Acupuncturist license with an anticipated graduation date of 2014.
+Tristan has focused his efforts primarily on our Hurdlers.
+He is currently working on a Bachelor’s in Alternative Health and is also completing his Acupuncturist License with an anticipated graduation date of 2015.
 He was a Hurdler at San Bernardino Valley College where his dad is currently the Head Coach.